 From insurance claims to ordering parts, COVID-19 has caused delays in many different industries.
 You should prepare yourself for these delays.
 If you take your claim to court, the legal system is still catching up from the closed courthouses dating back to last year.
 Even non-emergency procedures are taking longer than usual.
 You might have to wait to get checked out by your doctor, especially if you don’t need immediate medical assistance.

 Unfortunately, many insurance companies are taking advantage of these delays and pressuring the claimants into early settlements at lower costs.
 If you are experiencing issues like this, it may be time to consult with an experienced personal injury lawyer.

 Let Elmer’s Auto Body Help You

-If you want to find an auto body shop that practices safe health procedures for their clients, make sure to schedule an appointment with us.
-We are keeping our waiting rooms clean and offering no-contact services.
+If you want to find an auto body shop that practices safe health procedures for its clients, make sure to schedule an appointment with us.
+We are keeping our waiting rooms clean and offering no-contract services.
 Your health and safety are our primary concerns.
 Want to find an auto body shop near me in Gloucester County?
 Call our office at (856) 218-0202 to set up a consultation.